AndyLPK247/pyohio-2019-web-ui-testing/README.md

 The `example/develop` branch is the main development branch for the examples.

 If you want to code along with the tutorial, then create a branch for your work off the `master` branch.
-A good branch name could be `tutorial/develop`.

-To create your own branch, run:
+To create your own branch named `tutorial/develop`, run:

     > git checkout master
     > git branch tutorial/develop